seifferth/vis-editorconfig/README.md

 ## Installation

 You'll need the Lua wrapper for editorconfig-core installed.
 This can be done through luarocks: `luarocks install editorconfig-core`

 ```shell
 git clone https://github.com/vktec/vis-editorconfig "$HOME/.config/vis/editorconfig"
 ```

-Then add `require "editorconfig/edconf"` to your `visrc.lua`.
+Then add `require('editorconfig/edconf')` to your `visrc.lua`.

 ## Functionality